hasElvin/messenger-svc/README.md

 ```

 2. If you're using custom credentials or ports, edit your .env file or config/config.go.
-   By default, the app connects to:
-- `localhost:5432`: PostgreSQL
-- `localhost:6379`: Redis
+- For Redis, you can add connection url into config.yaml file or relevant environment variable.

-No API key is required for webhook usage unless you configure one.
+- No API key is required for webhook usage unless you configure one.
+- If run locally, by default the app connects to: `localhost:5432` for PostgreSQL

 3. Build and run the containers
 ```bash